yuvileyris/yuvileyris.github.io/README.md

 ## Synopsis

 **yuvileyris.com** is a website I made as virtual identity card.
-It works together with everytime reachable domain **yuvileyris.github.io** In the following years this website should become dynamic with Content Management System Drupal.
+It works together with everytime reachable domain **yuvileyris.github.io**

 ## Code Example